 How to Find Protests:

-The most helpful local site is IndyBay which has a calendar.
+The most helpful local site to find leftwing protests is IndyBay which has a calendar.
 There's other stuff too, often blurring the line between political and just fun activities (like free showings of political movies).
 Other cities have similar websites, I'm sure, if not quite so extensive.
 A lot of items on IndyBay's calendar seem to really get filled in just a couple of days in advance, although you can learn the dates of many activities months in advance because their planning meetings show up on the calendar as well.
 Once you find a cause or an organization you find particularly fascinating you can subscribe to their mailing list.
 You probably don't have to subscribe to all of them - as an example if you're mostly interested in going to the major anti-war protests if you get on the lists of any of the larger organizations they're going to have a group there.
 It's fascinating to see their "news" coverage after an event, which often bears little or no resemblance to anything that actually happened.

 Also, just keep your eyes open at local cofee shops or on campus and you'll see this kind of thing: